Jesus' Parables for Disciples

 First he calls on them to "prepare your minds for action" (NIV, NRSV).
 The literal expression is interesting: "gird up the loins of your mind" (KJV).
 People in the first century wore long outer garments, but when it was time to work or walk, they would tie the ends of their garments around the waist (that is, the loins or kidneys), so as to keep them from getting in the way.
 Peter is saying, "Now give your full attention to this."

-Peter also directed his readers to "set your hope" on the coming of Christ -- that is, to focus on the time "when Jesus Christ is revealed," and on the grace will accompany it.
+Peter also directed his readers to "set your hope" on the coming of Christ -- that is, to focus on the time "when Jesus Christ is revealed," and on the grace that will accompany it.
 The Greek verb elpizō means (in this context) "to look forward to something, with implication of confidence about something coming to pass, hope, hope for, put one's confidence in someone or something."

 The second coming of Christ is alluded to several times in this letter (1:7, 12; 3:15; 4:5, 13; 5:4, 10).
 Just what grace will be revealed at Christ's coming?
 According to Peter: